lulzzz/ream-query/README.md

 ## Development

+Latest [.NET Core CLI](https://www.microsoft.com/net/core) is required to be installed in path for the following commands.

 A nuget package must be used in order for ReamQuery.Core to be loadable in a test context.
 If updating it, be sure to clear the nuget cache (%USERPROFILE%\\.nuget)